Skip to main content

 Your genetic risk profile remains private and cannot be used to penalize you financially in the context of group health plans.

 Title II of the act extends these protections to the workplace.
-It makes it unlawful for employers with 15 or more employees to use your in any decisions related to hiring, firing, promotions, or job assignments.
+It makes it unlawful for employers with 15 or more employees to use your genetic information in any decisions related to hiring, firing, promotions, or job assignments.

 The law effectively builds a firewall, ensuring that your professional opportunities are based on your skills and performance, completely independent of the health conditions that may have affected your relatives.
 This protection is fundamental to encouraging open discussions about health without fear of professional reprisal.